frankois944/kmp-mvvm-exploration/README.md

 ## Thinking

-The goal of this experiment is to align the behavior between Android ViewModel and SwiftUI ViewModel, it's not that simple as the viewmodel MUST be the same but the lifecycle of View are different.
+The goal of this experiment is to align the behavior between Android ViewModel and SwiftUI ViewModel, it's not that simple as the viewmodel MUST be the same but the lifecycle of View holder are different.

 Look at the logs I added to verify the lifecycle, it should be exactly the same on the different approach.

 ### Getting the viewmodel from Swift and Koin

-As this playground is using Koin, I want to get my viewmodel from koin, not on direct way (but it's still working) So we can use koin qualifier and parameters like koin for Android
+As this playground is using Koin, I want to get my viewmodel from koin, not on direct way (but it's still working)

+So we can use koin qualifier and parameters like koin for Android.

 - We need to export an important kotlin method https://github.com/frankois944/kmp-mvvm-exploration/blob/93718471ebba46ef69f58790f5405f6b1e4b90ee/Shared/src/iosMain/kotlin/fr/frankois944/kmpviewmodel/AppInit.ios.kt#L12